Cultural Resource Protection for Private Landowners - Easements, What to Include

 - A description of the intentions of both the donor and holder of the easement;

 - A precise legal description of the land and accompanying photographic documentation.

 - A series of regulations and protective measures as well as a description of the affected parts of the property;

-- An explination of site monitoring;
+- An explanation of site monitoring;

-- A Clause concerning potential default on a mortgage;
+- A clause concerning potential default on a mortgage;

 - A clause providing enforcement of the easement by its holders.